userforbidden/ZipfileChallenge/README.md

 ## Problem solving

 I took some references from the Python zipfile's code sample from this https://github.com/python/cpython/blob/3.10/Lib/zipfile.py

-I felt like I am reinventing the wheel so made use of existing code and modified the listing option of the zipfile to display if it is a directory and comments
+zip file specifications is used to read the files one by one and based on the central directory each file is read and decoded to pront

 ## Solution Usage
 ```
-exercise.py -l work_sample_exercise.zip
+exerciseOwn.py -l work_sample_exercise.zip
 ```
 ```
-usage: exercise.py [-h] -l <zipfile>
+usage: exerciseOwn.py [-h] -l <zipfile>

 A Simple parser for reading zipfile contents